How to braise pork chops and create tender meat smothered in a delicious gravy with onions.

 Prep all your ingredients before you begin – brine the chops (recommended), thinly slice the onions, pick the thyme leaves, if using dried figs thinly slice them in strips etc. and get to work.

-Step 1.
+- Step 1.
 Remove the pork chops from the brine (if using) and pat them dry.
-Season with salt and pepper on each side.
-Dredge the seasoned chops in flour and shake of the excess.
+Season with salt and pepper on both sides of the pork chops then dredge each in flour and shake of the excess.

-Step 2.
-Heat a skillet and melt butter and cooking oil in it and add the floured pork chops.
-Sear each side for about 3 minutes.
+- Step 2.
+Heat a skillet over medium-high heat and melt butter and cooking oil in it and add the floured pork chops.
+Sear each side for about 2-3 minutes, until golden brown.

 TIP: Braised pork loin chops are done when the internal temperature registers 145 F.